aws-samples/generative-ai-use-cases-jp/docs/en/SAML_WITH_GOOGLE_WORKSPACE.md

 ![image-20240316233910260](../assets/SAML_WITH_GOOGLE_WORKSPACE/image-20240316233910260.png)

 Enter an administrative name for Google Workspace.
 Any name will do.
-Here we'll use `generative-ai-use-cases-jp`.
+Here we'll use `generative-ai-use-cases`.

 ![image-20240316234731919](../assets/SAML_WITH_GOOGLE_WORKSPACE/image-20240316234731919.png)